MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 Before you customize a process, we recommend that you review [Configure and customize Azure Boards](../../boards/configure-customize.md), which provides guidance on how to customize Azure Boards to meet your business needs.

-For more information about work item type rules that apply toward restricting permissions, see:
+For more information about work item type rules that apply toward restricting operations, see:

 - [Apply rules to workflow states (Inheritance process)](../settings/work/apply-rules-to-workflow-states.md)
 - [Restrict modification of select fields based on a user group](../settings/work/custom-rules.md#restrict-modification-of-select-fields-based-on-a-user-or-group)